 Bitter experience offered an opportunity for those who expected the Second Coming to ensure they kept their feet on the ground.
 Because Adventists neglected their farms in 1844, they had no crop to harvest.
 Thoughtful leaders understood that they had lost credibility.
 Thereafter, while they continued to expect the Second Coming, leaders encouraged a focus on manual work such, particularly as farming.
 This would improve prospects for future generations.
 In fact, the church would model schools suitable for keeping members grounded.
 Adventism began multitasking.

-The beginnings of Colegio Adventista del Plata (CAP, or River Plate College) were modest.
+The beginnings of Colegio Adventista del Plata (CAP, River Plate College) were modest.
 Nonetheless both founders and students had a clear sense of purpose.
 At first, facilities were so limited, students had to bring along their own bed and bedding.
 The first of those students had sold his farm, cattle, and cheese-making business in Uruguay in order to attend school.
 So it was not too difficult for school managers to prioritise investment in farming and specifically, in a registered dairy herd.

 Development followed as agriculture and dairying at CAP attracted the local community, the wider public and the media.
 Nationwide recognition brought extended visits to the school by state officials.
-All were keen to observe an unfamiliar model of co-education, residential schooling and a curriculum that combined academic study with industrial work.
+Visitors were keen to observe an unfamiliar model of co-education, residential schooling and a curriculum that combined academic study with industrial work.
 And as it pioneered a new approach to school provision, CAP gained accreditation from the state.

 Development continued.
 By the time I arrived at Puiggari in the central Argentine province of Entre Rios, seventy years of multitasking at CAP had produced a college with an enrolment of over 200.
 Six months on campus allowed me to see how it would progress, by 2002 to the status of Universidad Adventista del Plata, (River Plate Adventist University) with over 1,400 students.